 The dressing?
 It’s a super simple classic dressing similar to one that’s served all over France.
 It has a delicious gourmet touch, champagne vinegar.
 Champagne vinegar can be found at some larger grocers and specialty grocers like Trader Joes and Whole Foods.
 If you can’t find champagne vinegar, a good quality white wine vinegar will also work.
 The dressing also includes a generous scoop of Dijon mustard, minced garlic, extra virgin olive oil, a pinch of sugar, sea salt and freshly ground pepper.
 Shake it all up in a lidded jar and you’re done!

-In addition to steak and potatoes, there’s halved, sweet cherry tomatoes (I like to use both red and yellow), thinly sliced scallions and tiny cubes of Feta cheese all nestled on a bed of peppery baby arugula.
+In addition to steak and potatoes, there’s halved, sweet cherry tomatoes (I like to use both red and yellow for color), thinly sliced scallions and tiny cubes of Feta cheese all nestled on a bed of peppery baby arugula.
 If you’re not crazy about arugula or can’t find it, baby spinach, field green greens, baby kale or mesclun mix would all work equally well.
 (I often use a mix of baby arugula and baby spinach.)
 The finishing touch is a scatter of feathery fresh dill.

 - For the dressing:

 - 1 tablespoon whole grain Dijon mustard

 - 2 medium cloves garlic finely minced

 - 1 ½ teaspoon sugar

 - ½ teaspoon freshly ground black pepper